-A couple of years ago I asked readers to send me their favorite tried and true recipes, and I received a TON of pumpkin recipes.
-I made a few before Dominic was born (including this pumpkin yummy dessert that was a big hit), but I shelved the rest until fall rolled around again.
+A number of years ago I asked readers to send me their favorite tried and true recipes, and I received a TON of pumpkin recipes.
+Included was this recipe, which turned out to be the most fantastic pumpkin bread I’ve ever had.

-The next year, I pulled this recipe out of the archives and made what turned out to be the most fantastic pumpkin bread I’ve ever had.
 A great big thank you to Shirline for this wonderful recipe; when she emailed me the recipe, she said she begins making it in the fall and continues to churn out loaves all through Christmas.
 Her family refers to it as “Grama’s Pumpkin Bread”, and she makes loaves both for her family to enjoy and in smaller batches to give away as gifts.
 After making dozens of pumpkin breads myself, I have to agree with Shirline – this is the best of the best!

 • Substantial Loaves – You will be amazed at how much batter this recipe makes… you will want to use a large mixing bowl!